orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

 - will not have access, through links and navigation, to the Summary Page, Landing Page, or other Form Runner pages
 - will not have access to the New Page or other pages of other forms

+{% hint style="warning" %}
-__WARNING: It is still possible for Form Runner to be configured to navigate to other pages through processes and actions.
-If you configure custom processes and actions that can take the user to such pages, enabling form access permissions should be strongly considered.__
+It is still possible for Form Runner to be configured to navigate to other pages through processes and actions.
+If you configure custom processes and actions that can take the user to such pages, enabling form access permissions should be strongly considered.
+{% endhint %}

 ## Architecture